TN 24 (11-24)

-RS 00210.035 LSDP for a Surviving Spouse Living in the Same Household (LISH)
+RS 00210.035 Lump Sum Death Payment for a Surviving Spouse Living in the Same Household

-You may consider LISH although one of the couple is temporarily absent from the residence.
+You may consider an individual LISH even when one of the individuals of the couple is temporarily absent from the residence.
 Consider an absence temporary if:

 1. a.

-It was due to service in the armed forces;
+It was due to service in the U.S. Armed forces;

-It was for 6 months or less, neither of the couple was outside the U.S. during the time considered, and the absence was due to:
+It was for 6 months or less, neither NH or spouse was outside the U.S. during the time considered, and the absence was due to:

 • business,